marcv12/To_churn_or_not_to_churn/README.md

 Reach out to me on: marcviolides@yahoo.com for more info!

+## Ignore below: this is only in case the report isn't opening for you!
+I have provided a text-only format

 To churn or not to churn, that is the question

 The project in question is a churn prediction problem: we have to predict for DLM bank which customers will